zuiko21/minimOS/hard/sixtation.md

 ## Graphic card & clock

-Perhaps on a separate PCB, but otherwise **higly integrated** on the system.
-Trying to match the 1366/1360 x 768 resolution of my cheap Acer widescreen, which just fits the _megapixel_ rating, the standard 85.5 MHz (85.86 MHz according to other sources) _dot clock_ is almost impossible to find from standard oscillator cans, whereas a **72 MHz** one seems quite popular.
-There is a **reduced blanking** timing standard for that resolution, thus seems quite suitable.
+Perhaps on a separate PCB, but anyway **highly integrated** on the system. _This will generate the main **CPU Phi-2 clock** in a fully synchronous way, for optimum performance_.
+Trying to match the 1366/**1360 x 768** resolution of my cheap Acer widescreen monitor, which just fits the _megapixel_ rating, the standard 85.5 MHz (85.86 MHz according to other sources) _dot clock_ is almost impossible to find from standard oscillator cans, whereas a **72 MHz** one seems quite popular.
+There is a **reduced blanking** timing standard for that frequency, thus will be the chosen master clock.

-Divided by 8 it will generate the **9 MHz CPU clock** (instead of the previously specced _10.7 MHz_), and further halved will fit the _4.5 MHz **HD6445** CRTC_ clock.
+Divided by 8 it will generate the **9 MHz CPU clock** (instead of the previously specced _10.7 MHz_), and further halved will fit the maximum _4.5 MHz **HD6445** CRTC_ clock.
 On the other hand, half the dot clock (36 MHz) might work for a _slightly overclocked_ FPU.
-Since all timing is derived from the _dot clock_, the main CPU board **has no oscillator**, as it will be located on the video board.
+Since **all timing is derived from the _dot clock_**, the main CPU board _may lack an oscillator_, as it will be located on the video board.

 ### Alternative video modes

-On the other hand, a somewhat reduced resolution of **800 x 864** should be compatible with the _Apple Portrait Display_ (with non-square pixels, unfortunately), all within software configuration.
+On the other hand, a somewhat reduced resolution of **800 x 864** should be compatible with the _Apple Portrait Display_ (with non-square _1:1.257_ pixels, unfortunately), all within mere software configuration.
 While this reduced resolution is compatible with the Acer monitor, it is not recommended as sharpness will be sub-optimal.
-If a proper **57.28 MHz clock** is used, a _square pixel 640x870_ may be attained on the APD, although slowing the computer down to **7.16 MHz**.
+If the official **57.28 MHz clock** is used, the _pixel-perfect 640x870 mode_ may be attained on the APD, although slowing the computer down to **7.16 MHz**.

-Another easily-implemented video mode is **816×1024** with a pixel aspect ratio of about _1.5:1_, which should match _VESA 1280x1024 @ 60 Hz_, thus well fitted to my LG1910S monitor.
-Due to 6445 limitations, only the equivalent width of 1224 pixels will be covered.
+Another easily-implemented video mode is **816×1024** with a pixel aspect ratio of about _1.5:1_, which basically matches the _VESA 1280x1024 @ 60 Hz_ timing, thus well suited to my _LG 1910S_ monitor.
+Due to 6445 _hsync_ timing limitations, only the equivalent width of 1224 pixels will be covered.

 ### VRAM layout